mocktomata/mocktomata/docs/spec.md

 If keeping the same length is a concern, you should provide your own `replaceWith`.

-If you are masking a `number`, by default it will be replace all digits with `3`, and cut of all decimals if any.
+If you are masking a `number`, it will be rounded to a whole number, and replace all digits with `7`.

 The `replaceWith` can be `string` or `number`, or a callback receiving the sensitive data so that you can create your own mask.